| Image: Aerial view of the Chatham Islands |

-This is one of the most comprehensive Chatham Island itineraries, taking you to the remote corners to discover many of the unique bird species that call the Chatham Islands home.
+This is one of the most comprehensive Chatham Island itineraries, taking you to the remote corners to discover many of the unique bird flora and fauna that call the Chatham Islands home.

-Many are endangered including the Chatham Island Black Robin.
-Apart from the native flora and fauna, you will meet the locals and visit the various historical and geographical sites.
+Many are endangered.
+Apart from the amazing native flora and fauna, meet the friendly locals and visit unique historical and geographical sites.

 … the first place in the world to welcome the new day and a treasure trove of endemic species that have evolved in isolation and make these islands one of New Zealand’s most biologically important regions.